01

 What is premises operations liability in Georgia?

-Premises operations liability in Georgia refers to the legal responsibility of property owners and businesses for injuries or damages that occur on their property or as a result of their business operations.
 This liability encompasses both the condition of the property (premises liability) and the activities conducted on it (operations liability).
 It obligates property owners and businesses to maintain a safe environment and to conduct their operations in a manner that does not pose a risk to visitors, customers, or employees.
 Failure to do so can result in legal action for negligence if someone is injured or harmed.

 What is the basis for premises and operations liability in Georgia?

-In Georgia, the basis for premises and operations liability is the legal responsibility that property owners and occupiers have to ensure the safety of their premises for visitors and workers.
 This liability arises from negligence law, where a property owner or occupier must exercise reasonable care to avoid causing harm to others.
 The duty of care varies depending on the status of the visitor, such as invitee, licensee, or trespasser, with the highest duty owed to invitees.
 Property owners and businesses may also be liable for injuries resulting from their ongoing operations on the premises.

 Who can be held liable for a premises liability injury in Georgia?

-In Georgia, multiple parties can be held liable for premises liability injuries based on their control and responsibility over the property.
-Property owners—including homeowners, commercial owners, and landlords—bear primary responsibility for maintaining safe conditions.
 Property occupiers like tenants and businesses leasing space can also face liability even without legal ownership.
 Property managers overseeing maintenance duties may be accountable for negligence.
 Contractors and maintenance companies hired to perform work can share liability if their negligence caused the injury.
 Government entities managing public properties like parks, sidewalks, and buildings may also be responsible.
 Liability depends on the visitor’s legal status (invitee, licensee, or trespasser) and injury circumstances.
 Consult a qualified premises liability attorney to determine accountability in your specific case.

 What is The Statute of Limitations on Filing a Premises Liability in Georgia?